icon

 Seed Oil-Free Alternatives

 Many of our favorite foods can contain questionable seed oils, but there are plenty of delicious alternatives to enjoy.
 For healthy snacks, try homemade air-popped popcorn with a drizzle of olive oil, and swap Jackson’s for seed oil-heavy chips and snacks.
-When baking, use coconut or olive oil for cookies and muffins, and go for whole grain or sprouted breads that avoid harmful oils.
+When baking, use coconut, avocado oil, or olive oil for cookies and muffins, and go for whole grain or sprouted breads that avoid harmful oils.
 Make fresh condiments like ranch or Italian dressings at home using olive oil and herbs, or opt for tahini or avocado as creamy spreads instead of traditional mayo.
 For frozen meals, prepare your own with wholesome ingredients or look for seed oil-free brands.
 Whip up salads at home with minimally processed oils or vinegar dressings.
 Additionally, choose 100% nut butters without added oils, make your own yogurt, or pick brands with fewer ingredients as dairy alternatives.
 For dessert, try banana ice cream or other creative recipes using coconut milk.

 Foods with Seed Oils - Next Steps